Bromgard/rcblack/Gisla_saga/gisli_S.md

 Kol replies, "My sword is a small treasure, however there are many things in a churl's house that is not in a king's stronghold."

 Gisli said, "Will you not loan me the sword for the duel against Bjorn?"

+Kol spoke,
+"Now you will act like so many people when someone possesses a valuable thing and the owner cannot bear to give it away.
+But I will tell you now, that the sword will cut anything it strikes, whether it is made of iron or anything else.
+It cannot be dulled because it is forged by dwarves.
+The sword is named Grasida (Grey-blade).
+And you must expect that I will be displeased if I cannot take the sword when I wish to hold it."

 (To be continued.)